 The area has a range of seaside architecture typical of the period which makes an attractive and visually lively setting for the seafront.
 Corner turrets and balconies are key features.
 Notable buildings include:

 - Palmeira Mansions (originally part of a pair) and the other buildings in Palmeira Avenue, built in 1901-2.

 - Argyle House 1937, an imposing block of flats in the International Style.

 - The sun shelter below Clifton Drive, a typical design for the 1920s seaside resort.

 Development in the Conservation Area

-All development in the Conservation Area including alterations such as changing windows and roofing materials should follow guidance set out in the Conservation Areas Do’s and Don’ts Leaflet and the Design and Townscape Guide in particular Section 9 Historic Buildings.
+All development in the Conservation Area including alterations such as changing windows and roofing materials should follow guidance set out in the Design and Townscape Guide in particular Section 9 Historic Buildings.
 It is always advisable to check with the Council if planning permission is needed before undertaking any works to the exterior of a property in the conservation area.